vipero07/jQuery-plugins/README.md

 ## jquery.beautify.js
 Modifys input type range to jQuery UI slider elements with visible input elements, mostly because the way HTML5 handles input type range elements is terrible.
-Also modifies window.confirm to use a jQuery UI Dialog box.
+Changes window.confirm to use a jQuery UI dialog box.
+Alters window.alert to use a jQuery UI dialog box.

-I plan on adding more jQuery UI functionality to this like a replacement for window.alert().

 ### Examples
 ##### Run all beautify functions